Murdoch University: South Street

-The main campus is on South Street, Perth, in the suburb of Murdoch, near the Kwinana Freeway.
-South Street Campus is Australia's geographically largest campus at 2.27 km2, large enough to accommodate the veterinary school and its animal stocks—the only such school in Western Australia.
+The main campus is at on South Street, Perth, in the suburb of Murdoch, near the Kwinana Freeway.
+South Street Campus is Australia's geographically largest campus at 2.27 km2, large enough to accommodate the veterinary school and its animal stocks – the only such school in Western Australia.
 Most of the southern part of the university consists of paddocks of livestock, farms and renewable energy facilities.

 The master plan for the campus included an open quadrangle of grass and trees, known as Bush Court, in the northern part of Murdoch campus, which rises to the highest altitude on campus.
 The library and first academic buildings flanking this court were designed by Ferguson, who also designed several buildings on the University of Western Australia campus.
 According to the foundation ethos of Murdoch University, there were to be no imposing buildings like the University of Western Australia's grand, Mediterranean-style Winthrop Hall, with its imposing clock tower.
 Rather, the architecture adopts a low-slung form redolent of a homestead, with covered walkways suggesting a hybrid veranda or cloister around the bush court.
 In the smaller courtyards exotic gardens, including a Chinese garden of rocks and stones, contrast with the bush court.
 The planting and landscaping were the work of Marion Blackwell.